aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/headerfooter/is_header/_index.md

 ﻿---
+title: HeaderFooter.is_header property
+linktitle: is_header property
-title: is_header property
+articleTitle: is_header property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "True if this [HeaderFooter](../) object is a header."
+description: "HeaderFooter.is_header property.
+True if this [HeaderFooter](../) object is a header."
 type: docs
 weight: 30
 url: /python-net/aspose.words/headerfooter/is_header/